Compare Trade School

 How much do phlebotomy students make during training?

 Students in formal programs don’t earn wages - they pay tuition.
 However, clinical externships provide valuable hands-on experience.
-After certification, entry-level phlebotomists typically earn $12-$15/hour.
+After certification, wages vary by location and setting.
+See the salary data above for current BLS figures.

 What’s the difference between a phlebotomist and a lab technician?